davidebolo1993/VISOR/README.md

 - INFO for 'deletion' must be _None_
 - INFO for 'insertion' must be a valid DNA sequence of any length.
 Allowed chars are A,C,T,G,N
 - INFO for 'inversion' must be _None_
+- INFO for 'duplication' must be _number_; number is the number of time segment is duplicated
 - INFO for 'tr expansion' must be _motif:number_; motif is a valid DNA motif, number is number of motif to insert
 - INFO for 'tr contraction' must be _motif:number_; motif is a valid DNA motif, number is number of motif to delete
 - INFO for 'ptr' must be _motif:number_; motif motif is a valid DNA motif, number is number of motif to insert